rjkreider/wp2hugopy/README.md

 This script converts a WordPress SQLite3 database file to markdown files.
 Could probably be easily adapted to MySQL.

-Title, Date, Tags, Categories, Excerpt, Featured Image and Post Content are extracted from the database file.
+Following is extracted:

+- Title
+- Date
+- Tags
+- Categories
+- Excerpt
+- Featured Image
+- Post Content

 Frontmatter (YAML) is created for Title, Date, Tags, Categories, Excerpt, Featured Image if exists.